Mojito Fruit Salad

 - Place all of the prepared fruit in a large bowl.

 - Whisk together lime juice, powdered sugar, and muddled mint.

 - Drizzle lime/mint mixture over fruit and fold together.

 While it’s fun to include a bit of rum (it IS a mojito fruit salad, after all!), it’s definitely optional.
 We usually have kids at the table whenever we make this, so I then forgo the rum.

-This is the best fruit salad I know for summer.
+This is the best fresh fruit salad I know for summer.
 My whole family loooooves it, and it’s always a hit when entertaining.

 Just cut the jicama into slices, about 1/4″ thick.
 Then use a small star-shaped cutter to create star-shaped jicama pieces.
 To preserve their whiteness, I wait to toss the stars into the salad until right before serving.